developess/build_a_phoenix_api/README.md

-# Elixir Api Exercise
+# Learn to build Elixir APIs

-## Exercise 1 - Playing with the Phoenix defaults
+## Exercise 1 - Your first REST API with Phoenix

 ### 1a) Creating the app